cove/cove/hugo/content/constellation-dags.md

 ![](images/icarus-1944.jpg)

 Lastly the colors are important, with a dark blue sky contrasted with bold yellow pin points of light we show that this is a night sky free of distractions using Henri Matisse’s Icarus as inspiration.
-Red we use to focus the readers attention on the points we are discussing.
+And with red we use to focus the readers attention on the points we are discussing.

 ![](images/constellation-dags-4.png)